komalsahu1125/Brainwave_Matrix_Intern/README.md

 ## Conclusion :

 This analysis provides valuable insights into Walmart's customer demographics and purchasing patterns, aiding in better strategic decisions in marketing and inventory management.
+1. **Occupational Spending Patterns:** Occupations classified under codes 8, 12, 15, and 17 exhibit notably higher average spending, suggesting targeted marketing strategies could be effective for these groups.

+2. **Top Performing Product:** The product with **Product_ID P00265242** recorded the highest purchase frequency, indicating its strong market demand and potential for promotional focus.

+3. **Correlation Insights:** While no strong correlations were detected among most variables, there are minor associations between product categories and purchasing behaviors, warranting further investigation.

+4. **Gender-Based Spending Variability:** Male consumers display greater variability in spending, particularly within the middle-age demographic, highlighting an opportunity for tailored marketing interventions.

+5. **Product Category Performance:** **Product Category 1** emerged as the top-performing segment in terms of total purchases, underscoring its popularity and potential for driving future sales growth.

+---